Allegheny-Computer-Science-102-F2018/cs102f2018-lab05-starter-second-exam-100/writing/ideas.md

 4) What is the central thesis to the article?

-The central thesis of this book/article is describing that Bayesian statistics is a math therom that could be used in python to figure out the probability of a situation depending on the information you provide it with just like using the cookie problem as example to find the probability of what flavored cookie you will get in a 50 cookie max jar.
+The central thesis of this book/article is describing that Bayesian statistics is a math theorem that could be used in python to figure out the probability of a situation depending on the information you provide it with just like using the cookie problem as example to find the probability of what flavored cookie you will get in a 50 cookie max jar.

 5) How will this article support your idea?